zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-01-introduction.md

 # Lecture 1: Introduction to Python for the Chemical Sciences

-Welcome to **"Computational Problem Solving in the Chemical Sciences"!** This course is designed to empower you with the skills to tackle a wide range of problems in chemistry, chemical engineering, chemical physics, chemical biology, and beyond, using modern numerical tools.
+Welcome to **Computational Problem Solving in the Chemical Sciences!** This course is designed to equip you with the skills to tackle a wide range of problems in chemistry, chemical engineering, chemical physics, chemical biology, and beyond, using modern numerical tools.
 While we will primarily focus on Python—a language highly valued in today's workforce—it's important to recognize that there are many other tools at your disposal for solving problems in the chemical sciences.

 These tools range from spreadsheet software like Excel and Google Sheets to specialized software packages with graphical user interfaces, such as Origin, Mathematica, and MATLAB.
 Additionally, other programming languages like R, Julia, and C++ are often employed for various scientific computing tasks.

-As we progress through the course, you'll not only learn the fundamentals of Python but also how to apply it to simulate matter at different scales.
-This will include techniques like Monte Carlo and molecular dynamics simulations.
+As we progress through the course, you'll not only learn the fundamentals of Python but also how to apply it to simulate matter at different scales, including techniques like Monte Carlo and molecular dynamics simulations.
 We'll also touch upon Python's use in quantum chemistry calculations, demonstrating its versatility and power across diverse areas of research.

 By the end of this course, you'll have a solid foundation in using Python to solve complex problems in the chemical sciences, preparing you for both academic research and industry applications.